 Just have the kids fill pre-made cups with your favorite popcorn and place them around the table.
 If you can’t find them pre-made, have the kids draw in their faces.
 My daughter particularly enjoys doing that!

 There’s a $1,000 fine for using or selling Silly String in Hollywood on Halloween.

 Mummy Celery Sticks

-All you need is celery, cream cheese, your favorite deli meat (we use ham!) and some cranberries for the eyes.
-Then cut the celery into two sticks, spread the cream cheese and slice the ham on the angle so it will crisscross easily.
-Add the cranberry for eyes and you’ve got a spooky snack!
+All you need is celery, cream cheese, your favorite deli meat (we use ham!), and some cranberries for the eyes.
+Then cut the celery into two sticks, spread the cream cheese, and slice the ham on the angle so it will crisscross easily.
+Add the cranberries for the eyes and you’ve got a spooky snack!

 PB & J Spider Sandwiches

 Hands down my favorite!
 For this, we use the pre-made PB & J sandwiches (the round ones).
 If you can’t find them, cut out your own PB & J creations!
 Then add chocolate chips for eyes and push pretzel sticks into the side for creepy crawly legs!
 So scary!